muzi502/blog/source/_draft/2022-01-22-deploy-tanzu-k8s-cluster.md

 Waiting for provider bootstrap-kubeadm
 Waiting for provider infrastructure-vsphere
 Waiting for provider cluster-api
-Waiting for resource capi-kubeadm-control-plane-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying
-Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-kubeadm-bootstrap-system', retrying
+Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider infrastructure-vsphere after 20.091935635s Passed waiting on provider cluster-api after 20.109419304s
-Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-kubeadm-bootstrap-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying Waiting for resource capi-kubeadm-control-plane-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider control-plane-kubeadm after 10.046865402s Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider bootstrap-kubeadm after 10.085818482s pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-webhook-system', retrying Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider infrastructure-vsphere after 20.091935635s Passed waiting on provider cluster-api after 20.109419304s